Retro Western Ski Resorts that Rock

 Lookout Pass in Idaho on the Montana border is right off the highway with a base lodge right out of the 70’s.
 Fun groomed runs are served by fixed grip lifts, with a fun welcoming vibe.

 Homewood in Lake Tahoe California is old school, with sensational views of Lake Tahoe.
 Everyone else skis nearby Squaw, Northstar and Heavenly – which makes Homewood a haven.
-Stay tuned as plans for an on mountain Homewood hotel and new lifts are pending here.
+Stay tuned as plans for a private members only ski club and resort are rumored here.

 Black Mountain in Jackson, New Hampshire is like skiing in a museum.
 From the authentic chairlifts that chug up the scenic 1,100’ vertical looking out at Mt Washington, to the cozy base lodge nestled in a horse pasture, Black is a step back in time- since 1935.